Skip to content

 Evidence: add include one limitationDoes it admit what the answer cannot guarantee?

 This tiny comparison is the first habit in the whole course: never look at one output only.
-Change one condition, compare, and keep the better result.
+Change one condition, compare, and keep the better result with a note about why it is better.

 Open Google Colab, create a notebook, and run: